codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Install additional GitOps Runtimes in account
 Install additional Hybrid GitOps Runtimes on different clusters within the same account.
+Copy and run the Helm install command either from the UI or a terminal, and complete the installation following the prompts in the UI.
+Codefresh validates each Runtime installation and guides you through the tasks to complete the installation for a fully functional GitOps Runtime.

 The Codefresh `values.yaml` located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}, contains all the arguments you can configure, including optional ones.

+## Step1: Copy & run Helm install command

 **Git provider and Shared Configuration Repository**
 The Git provider and Shared Configuration Repository is configured once per account, and are not required for additional installations for the same account.